Funded by Senate Bill 1407

 McCarthy Building Companies is the construction manager at risk (CMAR).
 In business for 150 years, the company is an employee-owned general contractor and has completed numerous California public construction projects.

 The CMAR was selected through a competitive process factoring in qualitative criteria, such as the firm’s experience, as well as the contractor’s fee.
 The CMAR is retained early in the project for preconstruction services.
 Following a competitive bid for all subcontracts and the approval to award, the CMAR becomes the general contractor.
 Selection criteria include an evaluation of the firm’s plan for outreach to local subcontractors, ensuring that qualified local firms are fully aware of the bidding opportunity, the process, and the timeline.

 What are the Judicial Council's policies with regard to local hiring and purchasing during design and construction?
 How will members of the public find out about these opportunities?

 Once bonds are sold for this project and it is ready to be put out to bid, the construction manager at risk will become the general contractor.
 Before the project goes into construction, the contractor will conduct an outreach to local subcontractors, ensuring that qualified local firms are fully aware of the bidding opportunity, process, and timeline.
 All qualified subcontractors, lower-tier subcontractors, and suppliers will be considered.

 What are the key milestones in building the courthouse?

 When will the courthouse be completed and operational?

-Construction is currently scheduled to begin in summer 2016; the courthouse is scheduled for completion in fall 2018.
+Construction is currently scheduled to begin in first quarter FY 2016-2017; the courthouse is scheduled for completion in first quarter FY 2018-2019.
 This schedule is subject to change.